 The Treasure Trove Unit (TTU) is responsible for the daily running of the Treasure Trove system and is the first port of call for new discoveries and finders.
 It carries out investigations and object assessments, and, where appropriate, investigates findspots.

-TTU has delegated authority from the Queen’s and Lord Treasurer’s Remembrancer (QLTR; qltr.gov.uk) to decide whether an object should be claimed or not.
+TTU has delegated authority from the Queen’s and Lord Treasurer’s Remembrancer (QLTR) to decide whether an object should be claimed or not.
 For more information on the QLTR, please visit https://qltr.gov.uk/

 If an object is not claimed, it is returned to the finder with a disclaim certificate.

 If an object is claimed, it will appear before the Scottish Archaeological Finds Allocation Panel (SAFAP) and accredited Scottish museums are asked to apply for the cases.
 The TTU provides a report and estimated valuation to the panel to use in deciding the level of ex gratia award for the finder.
 The finder also has the opportunity to provide the panel with information regarding the suitable level of ex gratia payment.